18.38.215 RESIDENTIAL USES OF MOTELS, COMMERCIAL AND OFFICE STRUCTURES.

 .1302 Procedures to inform and solicit applications from persons in the housing market area not likely to apply for tenancy at the housing units without special outreach.

-.1303 Recordkeeping methods that will permit the Community and Economic Development Department to evaluate the actions taken by the Property Manager to affirmatively market the housing units at the project.
+.1303 Recordkeeping methods that will permit the Housing and Community Development Department to evaluate the actions taken by the Property Manager to affirmatively market the housing units at the project.

-.1304 Specific procedures for marketing and releasing housing units shall be approved by the Community and Economic Development Department.
+.1304 Specific procedures for marketing and releasing housing units shall be approved by the Housing and Community Development Department.

 .140 Occupancy Limits.
 The maximum occupancy of the housing units in a project shall conform to the following provisions:

-.1401 For studio units, the maximum occupancy shall not exceed one (1) person.
+.1401 For studio units, the maximum occupancy shall not exceed one (1) person, unless otherwise required by federal housing programs.

 .1402 For one (1) bedroom units, the maximum occupancy shall not exceed three (3) persons.